szx-0633/GeoCodeAIDemo/README.md

 # GeoCodeAIDemo
-A demo app for geospatial code generation strategies, e.g. CoP, Geocode-GPT, GeoFuB.
+A demo app for geospatial code generation strategies, e.g. CoP, Geocode-GPT, GeoFuB.</br>
-Will be released soon
+Will be released soon.